 Before joining Royal Roads, Das conducted postdoctoral research at the Robarts Centre for Canadian Studies at York University.
 At the centre, Runa worked with a team of researchers to explore the innovations being offered by Ontario organizations to assist energy users with their pro-environmental behaviours.

-In 2015-2016, Runa received a teaching award from the Learning and Teaching Office at Ryerson University.
+From the Learning and Teaching Office at Ryerson University